Civil-Service-Human-Resources/cshrcareersiteautomation/README.md

-This is a serinity bdd test framework for Cshr Career site
+This is a Serenity BDD test framework for Cshr Career site

 Clone the repository
 Make sure to have the Chrome driver in system path